eMRTD data quirks

 - Really old Belgian passports don't enforce any authentication.

 - German Personalausweises, even those issued before 2018, enforce PACE.
-They do not, however, contain the chip inside icon at the time of writing (though they will get it on August 2021).
+Those issued before August 2021 do not contain the chip inside logo.

 MRZ and EF_DG1 (TD3 – Passport Size)